adrybakov/wulfric/docs/source/index.rst

 :ref:`support`

 ****************
-What is WULFRIC?
+What is Wulfric?
 ****************

-WULFRIC is a python package for the description and symmetries of crystal structures.
+Wulfric is a python package for the description and symmetries of crystal structures.
 It combines the concept of the :ref:`Lattice <user-guide_module_lattice>`, :ref:`Atom <user-guide_module_atom>` and :ref:`Crystal <user-guide_module_crystal>`
 and provides a simple skeleton for other codes to built on.

-The functional of WULFRIC includes (but not limited to):
+The functional of Wulfric includes (but not limited to):

 * Bravais lattice standardization.